skip to Main Content

 • Button/Disc batteries are in lots of electronic items in your home.

-• Button/Disc batteries are also small enough for children to put into their nose or ear.
+• Button/Disc batteries are also small enough for children to put into their noses or ears.

 • Program the Poison Help number into your phone for immediate assistance: 1-800-222-1222